Blog

 By identifying and documenting your Level 10 Meetings processes, you have the opportunity to use your SOPs to boost your ROI tangibly.

-Do it right, and each department, team, and project group can host their uber-efficient Level 10 Meeting — cutting the problem-solving time down at every level and maximizing your resources and shared knowledge across the business.
+Level 10 Meeting — cutting the problem-solving time down at every level and maximizing your resources and shared knowledge across the business.

 Ready to document your Level 10 Meeting SOPs?
 Start here:

-9. The what-ifs: What if an attendee can’t come?
-What if your score is below 8?
-What if you repeatedly go over time?
+7. What if you repeatedly go over time?
 What processes do you have in place?

 The right processes, documented in the right place, and easily accessible to all means your Level 10 Meetings can be easily scaled company-wide.

-FAQs about the Level 10 Meeting
+FAQs about Level 10 meeting

 The term "L10" in the context of a Level 10 Meeting refers to a specific format and structure of meetings that are part of the Entrepreneurial Operating System (EOS).
 EOS is a set of concepts and tools designed to help entrepreneurs and business leaders get what they want from their businesses by creating clarity, generating real traction, and fostering a healthy team culture.